ValMobile/RealisticSurvival-Wiki/pages/Getting-Started.md

 Recommended gear in cold biomes includes wool armor and campfires.
 Campfires (not the soul variants) dramatically warm the player, making them useful for building in cold areas.

 ### Managing Thirst
 Your thirst bar will slowly deplete.
-You must stay hydrated to avoid losing sprint and health.
-You can replenish your thirst by drinking water from water source blocks, rain, water bottles, and juice bottles.
-To drink from source blocks, shift and right-click the water.
-To drink from rain, shift and left click while looking directly upwards.
+You must stay hydrated to avoid losing sprint and health.<br>
+You can replenish your thirst by drinking water from water source blocks, rain, water bottles, and juice bottles.<br>

+To drink from source blocks, shift and right-click the water.<br>
+To drink from rain, shift and left click while looking directly upwards.<br>
 To drink from water and juice bottles, simply consume the item.

 ## 3. Crafting Spartan Weapons